TwinstarJoeBarry/AndroidApps/.gitlab/issue_templates/Enhancement_1.0.0.md

 ## Current Behavior

-(Summarize how the feature that this would enahnce currently works)
+(Summarize how the feature that this would enhance currently works)

 ## Benefits (Why is it necessary?)

 (Summarize the benefits gained by this enhancement)

-## Relevent Screenshots
+## Relevant Screenshots

-(Post any relevent screenshots here, such as a enhancement prototype image, etc.)
+(Post any relevant screenshots here, such as a enhancement prototype image, etc.)

 ## Relevant Logs